Recognize Alcohol Poisoning

 What factors influence BAC?

-1. Sex: men and women have biological differences that allow men to more efficiently process alcohol.
-This means a man and a woman of the same body weight could drink exactly the same amount of alcohol in the same amount of time and the man will have a lower BAC.
+1. Sex: Males and females have biological differences that allow males to more efficiently process alcohol.
+This means a male and a female of the same body weight could drink exactly the same amount of alcohol in the same amount of time and the male will have a lower BAC.

 4. The amount of time you are drinking: 5 shots in 1 hour will lead to a much higher BAC than 5 drinks over 5 hours.